microsoft/confidential-sidecar-containers/examples/skr/TROUBLESHOOTING.md

 pulling AKV response body failed: http response status equal to 401 Unauthorized
 ```

-To resolve this issue, generate a new bearer token and copy it into the importkeyconfig.json.
+Generate a new bearer token and copy it into the importkeyconfig.json.

 ```
 az account get-access-token --resource https://managedhsm.azure.net